 What Makes Texas Medical Schools Different?

-The state of Texas only accepts a maximum of 10% of medical students from out-of-state.
-Unfortunately, this means if you’re hoping to attend a Texas medical school, but you aren’t from and don’t live in Texas, you’re at an immediate and significant disadvantage.
+Out-of-state students make up roughly 10% or less of a typical Texas medical school class.
+This means if you’re hoping to attend a Texas medical school but you aren’t from or don’t live in Texas, you’re at an immediate and significant disadvantage.
 You may want to reconsider applying to medical schools in Texas altogether.

 With all of that in mind, if you do choose to apply to a Texas medical school, you will most likely need to apply through TMDSAS.